Airinchan818/LittleLearn/README.md

 # 🌱 LittleLearn – Touch the Big World with Little Steps

-update Version (0.1.9) date : (14-october-2025) :
+update Version (0.2.0) date : (12-December-2025):
+    - add new preprocessing AutoPreprocessing
--get_weight bug fixed on AutoTransformers
+    - tensor.plot_trace_operation bug fixed
--update add option "PreNorm and PostNorm" on BlockTransformers
-- update add option "PreNorm And PostNorm" on AutoTransformers
+    - add dropout mechanism in AutoTransformers
+    - add dropout mechanism in LCM
+    - add abstract class Component for Custom Model
+    - add LCT Block sub model / layers for new Post-transformers model
-- update add Deep level for Decoder crossAttention in AutoTransformers
+    - add Trainer class for Custom Model training more easy
-- update Hubber loss support multi output regression
-- update Mean Absolute Error support multi outputs regression
-- update Mean Squared Error support multi outputs regression
-- update new Layers LatenConnected Layers
-- update new Model variant LatenConnectedModel (5,8,12,16) block stacking.
-- update Gradient Clipper Tools (clip by norm, clip by values, clip by global)
-- update new Module Gradient Tools for look gradient interaction
-- update new layers DropOut
+    - all layers and sub model inheritance on Component Class

 LittleLearn is an experimental and original machine learning framework built from scratch — inspired by the simplicity of Keras and the flexibility of PyTorch, yet designed with its own architecture, philosophy, and gradient engine.